Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 If you’re heading to Seogwipo or Jungmun straight from the airport, the Airport Limousine Buses are easily the most convenient option, especially if you’ve got luggage or want to avoid the hassle of multiple transfers.

-These large, air-conditioned buses include designated luggage compartments and follow hotel-heavy routes.
+These large, air-conditioned buses include designated luggage compartments and stop at major hotels along the route..

 You’ll find them at Gate 5 outside Jeju Airport’s arrivals area.